Education Program Information

 Degree Plan

-After admission, develop a degree plan with the advisor.
-Secondary candidates will be assigned an advisor in the department to coordinate with their major advisor.
-A matrix designed for elementary and secondary is available at the front desk in the department.
+After admission, candidates will develop a degree plan with an advisor.
+Secondary and K-12 certification candidates will be assigned an advisor in the education department in addition to their content area advisor.
+Coordination between the content area advisor and education advisor is necessary throughout the program.
+A matrix designed for elementary and secondary is available in the education department.

 Retention in the EPP